beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 ## Optional Projects

 ### Multi-Color Printing
-- Use multi-material or color-changing filament to print the frosting and base in different colors.
+- Use multi-color filament to print the frosting and base in different colors.

 ### Other Food-Themed Keycaps
 - Design and print a series of food-themed keycaps (e.g., burger, pizza, sushi) for a fun keyboard set.